K0V4C/dotfiles/README.md

 ## Installation

-Git clone this repository in your .config folder, be sure that you backup yours first
+Git clone this repository in your .config folder, be sure that you backup yours first.

 Assuming in home directory: